THERAPY & ASSESSMENT

 TRAINING & EXPERIENCE

 I received my doctorate in psychology from the Wright Institute (Berkeley, CA) in 2016.
 Throughout my training, I worked in various community mental health settings, as well as hospitals and assessment programs.
-My predoctoral internship was done at Integrated Health Psychology Training Program at Contra Costa Medical Center in Martinez, CA; I completed my postdoctoral residency at Kaiser Vacaville / Vallejo, CA. I continue to work at Kaiser Fairfield, CA as a Gender Specialist, as well as a clinical and psychological testing supervisor for the postdoctoral program.
-I run a small private practice in Davis, CA, conducting psychotherapy and assessment.
+My predoctoral internship was done at Integrated Health Psychology Training Program at Contra Costa Medical Center in Martinez, CA; I completed my postdoctoral residency at Kaiser Vacaville / Vallejo, CA. After my residency, I continued to work at Kaiser Fairfield, CA as a Gender Specialist, as well as a clinical and psychological testing supervisor for the postdoctoral program for five years.
+I currently run a private practice in Davis, CA, conducting psychotherapy and assessment.

 SERVICES I OFFER